 The Business Office exports member contact information from the Member Directory and creates mailing labels, mail merges, etc. The Post Office requests that we use standardized mailing addresses with USPS approved abbreviations; thus, we may make some edits to your mailing information to ensure it complies with USPS standards.
 We will standardize telephone number formats for domestic (US) numbers and we will also correct any misspelled words, punctuation, run-on sentences, etc., in your Classified so it’s easier for our members to read.

 Any member can check on his membership Expiration Date by viewing his profile in the Member Directory.
-Once you log in, click in “My Profile” and scroll down to the field that displays when your membership will expire.
+Once you log in, click in “My Profile” and scroll down to the field that displays when your membership will expire found at the top of your profile details.
 We will also send 30-day, 15-day, and 3-day notices in advance of your expiration date with a membership renewal link that you can use to renew.

 This depends on the club.
 Some clubs charge a nominal event fee for an activity in an individual’s home, while others may charge more for an activity held at a restaurant, bowling alley, etc. Typically, event fees range from $3 – $10.
 Higher fees may be charged for more elaborate events.
 Check with the club first so that you will arrive with sufficient funds.